safeliquids/torches/README.md

 # Torches

 Torches is a datapack for Minecraft: Java Edition that simplifies torch crafting.
-The main branch is compatible with Minecraft versions `1.19`--`1.20.1`.
+The main branch is compatible with Minecraft version `1.20.5`.
+For other versions see tags, eg. `1.19-1.20.1`.

 ## About changes to recipes